Ever since we moved into our condo (about 1.5 years ago…time is flying!), I have been meaning to swap out the ceiling fan in our master bedroom.

 Because you’re up on a ladder…holding heavy objects…reaching up towards the ceiling, you’re bound to get in a very good arm workout with this DIY project.
 My arms were burning by the end of this one.
 Not only was it a bit hard to hold the new & old fans when they weren’t connected, but just tightening screws with your arms over your head is a burner!
 No visit to the gym needed on install day.
 Yes!

 I did get pretty frustrated with this project, and I want you to learn from me and ease up a bit.
 All I wanted was for this dang fan to be installed, and the small setbacks of dropping items really made my blood boil.
-But that meant that I was more tense when screwing things in and wasn’t 100% paying attention..which resulted in more mistakes.
-Instead take a breath and keep moving forward.
+But that meant that I was tenser when screwing things in and wasn’t 100% paying attention..which resulted in more mistakes.
+Instead, take a breath and keep moving forward.
 You got this!

 Invest in a Wire Cutter